codio/knowledge/source/instructors/setupcourses/assignment-settings/virtual-coach.rst

 ..
 2. Click on the green `Fork <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo>`_ button, in the top right corner, to fork your own copy of the example repo, and give it a unique name - This is where you will be making the edits to the example code to create your custom assistant.

 2. Click on the green **Use This Template** button in the top right corner, and select **Create a new repository** from the drop down menu to create your own repo from the template.
 Now pick an owner for this repository, give it a unique name and click **Create Repository** - This is where you will be making the edits to the template code to create your own custom assistant.

     a.
-You'll see 2 files in your forked repo:
+You'll see 2 files in your repo:

         i.  **metadata.json**: This file will contain some basic information about your extension: